Imaginary cones and limit roots of infinite Coxeter groups: Introduction

-Finally in the last section~\ref{se:questions} we collect open questions and discuss further avenues of research.
-Looking at this work as a work on discrete subgroups of isometries on quadratic spaces, we may in particular ask what part of the theory of Kleinian groups and discrete subgroups of hyperbolic isometries can be generalized to quadratic spaces in general.
-The link with Kleinian group and hyperbolic geometry will be precisely discussed in another article~\cite{HPR}.
+In \S\ref{se:questions} we collect open questions and discuss further avenues of research.
+In particular, in \S\ref{sse:RelationGeo}, we discuss the relations of our framework with hyperbolic geometry and geometric group theory.
+The link with Kleinian groups, which is precisely discussed in another article~\cite{HPR}, is outlined, and we also explain for instance how the convex core of $W$ is related to the imaginary convex set and the limit roots.
+Considering that our framework and results apply more generally to discrete subgroups of isometries on quadratic spaces, an important question we raise is what part of the theory of Kleinian groups and discrete subgroups of hyperbolic isometries can be generalized to quadratic spaces.

+In a final appendix, we discuss the relation of the set of limit roots defined here with a notion of limit set of a Zariski dense subgroup of the group of $k$-points of a connected reductive group defined over a local field $k$ (only $k=\mathbb{R}$ here) as studied by Benoist in~\cite{benoist}.

-Sections \S\ref{se:fractal}, \S\ref{se:dom} and \S\ref{se:univ} can be read independently of each other.
+Sections \ref{se:fractal}, \ref{se:dom} and \ref{se:univ} can be read independently of each other.
 In view of the length of this article, we made sure to treat each section as a small chapter by writing a short introduction and stating the main results it contains as soon as possible.